-Covid-19 coronavirus: Ashley Bloomfield takes questions via Facebook live on Covid-19 response
+Covid 19 coronavirus: Ashley Bloomfield takes questions via Facebook live on Covid-19 response

 He said the Government is "swapping notes" with the Singaporean authorities.

-Onto testing, Bloomfield said random testing was not being considered by the Government.
+Bloomfield said random testing was not being considered by the Government.

 He said the positivity rate in New Zealand was still only 1 or 2 per cent.
 It's more likely the Government will do targeted testing in some areas across New Zealand.

 "That's quite different from testing people with no symptoms."